 19 Cause and Effect Activities for Toddlers

 Really anytime that you allow your toddler to explore, they are learning cause and effect.
-The more that your child is able to explore a variety of different environments and materials, the more they will learn.
+The more that your child can explore various environments and materials, the more they will learn.

 We’ve gathered some of our favorite activities here to get you started.